theNestruo/msx-pyramidwarpex/README.md

 * Patcheable room definitions (external assembly code)
 * 5th and 6th enemy slots can be enabled

-## Additional enhancementes by Nenefranz
+## Additional enhancements by Nenefranz

 * Completely new graphic set
 * Enemies can look in 4 directions